renovatebot/renovate/docs/usage/upgrade-best-practices.md

 Now you'll have to stay on the "update often" train.

-## Project with one year old dependencies
+## Project with dependencies that are a year old

 If you have a project that's a year behind on dependencies, you'll need to do some work.
 Let's assume that most dependencies need a `patch` or `minor` update, and at _least_ one dependency needs a `major` update.